liscovich/functional-specs/popper_functional_specs.md

 The sign up screen is done through GitHub API as well, and looks like the following.

 <!---GitHub sign up screen-->
 After log in or sign up, the user is redirected to a GitHub page to authorize GitHub access to the user's private and public information.
-This authorization is necessary to customize the user's **Experiment Library** so that the users's own public and private experiments are displayed.
-The only way to run a trial is through the **Experiment Library**, which means that Popper must be able to access both public and private repositories.
+This authorization is necessary to customize the user's **Experiments Library** so that the users's own public and private experiments are displayed.
+The only way to run a trial is through the **Experiments Library**, which means that Popper must be able to access both public and private repositories.
 Experiments from public repositories are visible to all users, while experiments from private repositories are visible only to users who have GitHub access to that repository.

 <!---GitHub authorization page-->
 If the user has already granted Popper access to the user's GitHub account, Step 2 should either be hidden or minimized along with Step 1.